fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 The backend server appears to respond correctly.
 By making an HTTP GET request to <http://localhost:3001/api/notes> we see that the note with the id 2 is no longer in the list, which indicates that the deletion was successful.

-Because the notes in the application are only saved to memory, the list of notes will return to its original state when we restart the application.
+Currently, the notes in the application are hard-coded and not yet saved in a database, so the list of notes will reset to its original state when we restart the application.

 ### The Visual Studio Code REST client